 There are few words that seem to elicit the excitement like the word “bacon“.
 It seems like bacon is the new chocolate.
 Many of my friends (you know who you are!) are self confessed baconaholics.
-Not only do they start their day with as many pieces as possible… they sprinkle it on everything that they’re going to eat.
-One friend even loves bacon so much that she enthusastially teaches the A.S.L. sign for bacon to anyone that happens to eat breakfast with her… she even called me after watching the “Eat a Rainbow” segment I filmed for PBS and asked if her rainbow could include bacon! (the answer was HA!)
+Not only do they start their day with as many pieces as possible, they sprinkle it on everything that they’re going to eat.
+One friend even loves bacon so much that she enthusiastically teaches the A.S.L. sign for bacon to anyone that happens to eat breakfast with her.
+She even called me after watching the “Eat a Rainbow” segment I filmed for PBS and asked if her rainbow could include bacon!
+(The answer was, ‘HA!’)

 If, like me, you are surrounded by bacon junkies, supplying their habit with perfectly cooked strips, in the volume they want, can be a challenge.
 While I don’t condone over-eating it, there are often times (like when company comes) that I need to be able to prepare a huge quantity of bacon at once.

 Growing up in a rurual area of the South, I don’t remember my parents or grandparents cooking it any way but FRIED.
 As pleasant as that fragrance was before eating breakfast, smelling it all-day-long could get old.
 Not to mention, it made a huge mess, spluttering all over the cooktop.